-Ann Hatsios joins Pallett Valo as a Lawyer in their Construction Practice
+Ann Hatsios joins Pallett Valo as an Associate in their Construction Practice

 MISSISSAUGA, ONTARIO – November 14, 2018 – Pallett Valo LLP, the largest business law firm in Peel Region, is pleased to welcome Ann Hatsios as an Associate lawyer in their Construction Practice.